smcneece/ha-esunpower/README.md

 6. Now to add the integration click link below, or on your main integration page in Home Assistant click Add Integration and look for the Enhanced Sunpower integration, and add it.

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=sunpower)

-### Automatic Discovery (Zeroconf)

-**New!** Enhanced SunPower now supports automatic discovery for PVS5 and PVS6 systems:
-- Home Assistant will automatically detect your PVS on the network
-- You'll see a notification: "New device discovered - Enhanced SunPower"
-- Click "Configure" to start setup with pre-filled IP address
-- Works for both new and old firmware
-- Manual setup still available if discovery doesn't work

 ### Network Best Practices